brabbitdousha/trimesh-ray-optix/README.md

-# This branch is little different from the original branch.
+# This branch is a little different from the original branch.

 # Triro - A Python Ray-Mesh Intersector in OptiX